-A basement bathroom can add a lot of convenience and value to your home.
-If you’re thinking about adding one, you’ll need to know how to Finish basement bathroom Roughin plumbing.
-This involves installing the basic plumbing fixtures in the framing of the bathroom before drywall is put up.
+A basement toilet can add a lot of convenience and value to your home.
+If you’re thinking about adding one, you’ll need to know how to Finish basement washroom Roughin plumbing.
+This involves installing the basic plumbing fixtures in the framing of the washroom before drywall is put up.
 It’s a great option for do-it-yourselfers, because it’s much easier to install the plumbing before the walls are closed in.

 The first step is to determine where the toilet, shower, and sink will go.
 Once you’ve decided on the layout, mark the locations of the fixtures on the wall with a pencil.
 Next, cut out each hole using a reciprocating saw or jigsaw.
 Make sure that the opening for the toilet is at least 24 inches wide and 18 inches deep so that you have enough room to work.

 When you’re finished with the rough-in plumbing for your basement toilet, it’s time to test it.
 This is a process of checking all the fixtures and lines to make sure they’re working properly.
 You’ll need a helper for this step, since you’ll be testing the drainage and water supply.

 Start by flushing the toilet to make sure the drainage works properly.
 Have your helper watch the water level in the sink while you turn on the faucet.
 Make sure both the hot and cold water are working correctly.
 Finally, test out the shower by running water for a few minutes.